-if they are wise, they will not put it out of our power to help them by any sion will take place tomorrow of the proposed act for maintaining the parity of the Philippine currency by prohibof the importation into the islands of Mexican, Spanish, Filipino or any other metallic currency which is not upon a gold basis.
-Since their first in-troduction Mexican dollars have fuctuated from 204 to 214, much to the inconvenience of the mercantile class.
+Manila.
+Jan.
+12 .-- A public discussion will take place tomorrow of the proposed act for maintaining the parity f the Philippine currency iting the importation into the islands of Mexican, Spanish, Filipino or any other metallic currency which is not upon a gold basis.
+Since their first introduction Mexican dollars have fluc-tuated from 204 to 214, much to the inconvenience of the mercantile class.
+Want Big Trees Preserved.